solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

   - Navigate to http://localhost:9080/productpage?u=normal in your browser.
   - You should see a book description, reviews, and ratings - each provided by their respective services.
   - Reload the page a few times, notice that the ratings section changes.
 Sometimes there are no stars, other times red or black stars appear.
 This is because Istio is load balancing across the four versions of the reviews service.
 Each reviews service renders the ratings data in a slightly different way.

 ```bash
 kubectl port-forward -n default deployment/productpage-v1 9080
 ```

-- Let's use Supergloo to modify Istio's configuration such that all reviews requests are routed to the version of the service that has red stars - and an **unknown vulnerability!**
+- Let's use SuperGloo to modify Istio's configuration such that all reviews requests are routed to the version of the service that has red stars - and an **unknown vulnerability!**
   - Execute the command below
   - Now when you refresh the page, the stars should always be red.

 ```bash
 supergloo apply routingrule trafficshifting \
     --namespace glooshot \